 Skip to contents

-• Provides an all-in-one solution for AMR data analysis in a One Health approach
+• Provides an all-in-one solution for antimicrobial resistance (AMR) data analysis in a One Health approach

 • Generates antibiograms - traditional, combined, syndromic, and even WISCA

-• Provides the full microbiological taxonomy and data on all antimicrobial drugs
+• Provides the full microbiological taxonomy and extensive info on all antimicrobial drugs

-• Applies all recent CLSI and EUCAST clinical and veterinary breakpoints for MICs and disk zones
+• Applies all recent CLSI and EUCAST clinical and veterinary breakpoints for MICs, disk zones and ECOFFs

 • Corrects for duplicate isolates, calculates and predicts AMR per antibiotic class

-• Integrates with WHONET, ATC, EARS-Net, PubChem, LOINC and SNOMED CT
+• Integrates with WHONET, ATC, EARS-Net, PubChem, LOINC, SNOMED CT, and NCBI

 https://msberends.github.io/AMR